 Can I still buy a Raspberry PI today?

 Even if you find a listing for PI’s technology, the price tag will likely be much higher.
 For example, the newer Raspberry PI 8 GB is available from the Raspberry PI foundation for $75.

 Ben Epton has posted several updates to this problem.
 One of the more recent ones has some promising news.

 Supply issues still constrain them, but they prioritize OEM customers (with their products built around the PI).
 The main goal currently for the raspberry pi foundation is not to let businesses that rely on the machines die.

 Also, they are setting aside some percentage of their inventory for sale to home enthusiasts (the exact number is not known)

 They introduced a new process to ensure that OEMs are not scalping customers.

 The older models of the PI are those most heavily affected.
 However, these are also the cheaper price points and will work great for many projects.
 Some other models have bespoke deals too.

-The 2GB Raspberry PI 4 is one of those that had to have a temporary price increase from $35 to $45.
-An unfortunate move, but one that Raspberry PI needed as this version was just not financially viable at $35 due to the chip shortages and increased pricing.
+The 2GB Raspberry Pi 4 experienced a temporary price increase from $35 to $45.
+An unfortunate but necessary decision for Raspberry Pi, as this version wasn’t financially viable at $35 due to chip shortages and increased pricing.

 At the same time, the PI foundation has been promoting the 1GB Raspberry PI 4 at the $35 price point.